-Lamide Akintobi is an award winning journalist and television personality with several years of experience in TV, in front of and behind the camera.
+Lamide Akintobi is an award winning journalist and television personality with over a decade of experience in TV, in front of and behind the camera.
+She is currently a freelance producer & presenter, event host and moderator, and recently launched her production company - Something Special Media Productions Ltd.

-She was born in Lagos, Nigeria, and was educated there up until her third year of secondary school.
-Then she moved to London to complete her secondary education at Archbishop Michael Ramsey, after which she attended Bacon's College, also in London, for her A-Levels.
+She was born in Lagos, Nigeria, and was educated there until her third year of secondary school.
+She moved to London to complete her secondary education at Archbishop Michael Ramsey, after which she attended Bacon's College, also in London, for her A-Levels.

-She moved to the U.S, first attending Volunteer State Community College in Tennessee, where she graduated Summa cum Laude with an A.A Degree in Broadcast Journalism & Spanish.
-During her time at Vol State, she served as a Student Leader, was a founding member and Vice President of the school's International Student Association, a Phi Theta Kappa Honors Society member and a Dean's List Student every semester.
+She moved to the U.S, first attending Volunteer State Community College in Tennessee and graduated Summa cum Laude with an A.A Degree in Broadcast Journalism & Spanish.
+During her time there, she served as a Student Leader, was a founding member and Vice President of the school's International Student Association, a Phi Theta Kappa Honors Society member and a Dean's List Student every semester.
 Outside of school, she served as a volunteer tutor and mentor at ‘Children are People,’ an after-school program for young black students.
-After leaving Tennessee, she moved to Texas, attending Texas A&M University - Commerce (formerly ETSU), where she was a member of the Pi of Texas Honors Society and pledged Delta Sigma Theta Sorority, Incorporated, a community service organization.
+After this, she accepted an academic scholarship to Texas A&M University - Commerce (formerly ETSU), where she was a member of the Pi of Texas Honors Society and pledged Delta Sigma Theta Sorority, Incorporated, a community service organization.
 She graduated from TAMU-C with a B.A Degree in Broadcast Journalism and Spanish (Magna cum laude), and followed that up in 2011 with an M.A (with Merit) in International Journalism from City University, London, which she attended as a British Council Chevening Scholar.